hikmeteli/hikinf/README.md

-# hikinf
+# hiko3 -q
-hiko3 command like a msfconsole
+hiko3 command is like a msfconsole new command 2025 in LINUX VMWARE